paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ```
 #### Keys: Iterating Through a Map

-I designed the iteration techniques hereuse as little of the heap as possible to minimise garbage collection.
+I designed the iteration techniques to use as little of the heap as possible to minimise garbage collection.
 Both mobile and VR apps suffer a busy the garbage collector.

 By default, iteration returns the keys in the same order as the were added.
 This is valuable if they are coming from structured data such as XML or JSON.

 ##### Count: of Items in a Map

-`Count` can always tell you how many items are in the `Map`.
+How many items are in the `Map`?
 ##### First and Next

 Because `string` keys are the most common, they get special treatment.